wandyezj/class_achievements/outline.md

 1. Objective
     * What are students expected to achieve?
+        * Defined in terms students and parents can understand.

 2. Justification
-    * Why are students expected to know this?
+    * Why are students expected to achieve this?
+        * {Endurance, Leverage, Prerequisite}

 3. Assessment
     * How do we know students have achieved this objective?
+        * Specific questions they can answer?
+        * Specific problems they can solve?
+        * Specific ways they can demonstrate their skills?

 # The purpose of assessment is to improve performance.